-In cognitive radio networks (CRNs) [1], nodes can make opportunistic use of multiple channels that are not occupied by primary users.
-However, when a primary user begins to occupy a channel, secondary users on that channel need to quit immediately.
+When a PU begins to occupy a channel, SUs on that channel need to quit immediately.
 Hence, the dynamics of channel availability makes it difficult to carry out end-to-end data transport in CRNs.
+For example, in Fig. 1, there are two PUs, Tx and Rx.
+There is a data transmission route, consisting of three SUs, $S_1$ , $S_2$ , and $S_3$ .
+When the link between PU Tx and Rx is active, the links between the three SUs may be broken if they use the same channel as the two PUs.
+Therefore, the endto-end data transmission from $S_1$ to $S_3$ is unstable (A practical scenario is that the two PUs in Fig. 1 are TV towers, and the SUs here are wireless devices using IEEE 802.22).
 If a node in a CRN wants to reach another node that is multiple hops away, two problems arise.
-First, the node needs to calculate the route to the destination node, which consists of a list of intermediate nodes.
+First, the node needs to calculate the route to the destination node.
 However, the high dynamics of channel availability makes it costly to collect information from other nodes and construct a routing path.
 Second, even if the route is built, the links on the route are unstable.
 When the dynamic channels on a link of the route become unavailable, the route is broken.